Conscription in Iran

-All young men who reach the age of 18 must spend about two years of compulsory military service in the Iranian army or the Islamic Revolutionary Guard Corps.
-Often, the General staff of the armed forces of Iran chooses where people will serve, and a person cannot choose where to serve.
+All young men who reach the age of 18 must spend about two years of compulsory military service (سرباز) in the Islamic Republic of Iran Armed Forces (Iranian Army, the Islamic Revolutionary Guard Corps or the Police Command).
+Often, the General Staff of the Armed Forces chooses where people will serve, and a person cannot choose where to serve.
 The length of conscription is between 18 months to 2 years.